“Google Analytics is the best friend of all digital marketers as it dictates the decision making and success of every website.” – Dr. Chris Dayagdag

 3. Copy the measurement ID from the GA4 interface.

 4. Now, create a new trigger to fire on all the pages.

 5. Save the tag and check in the ‘Preview’ mode to see how it looks.

 6. Once your website page loads, you will see your configuration tag in the preview mode.

 7. If everything is working fine then you can submit the changes and view the data in GA4.

 Google Analytics 4 helps you make better marketing decisions and enables massive improvements in customer behavior tracking.

-Implement this newer version using GTM and make the best out of the flexibility that GA4 provides.
+Implement GA4 with GTM and and make the best out of the flexibility that GA4 provides.